 I am from Nairobi, Kenya, and I am a human rights activist.
 I am what they call a ‘social justice crusader’ because I cannot really pin my activism into one specific item.
 I do a range of things.

-I have always been a volunteer all my life.
-But 6 years ago, I decided to take one-year break, to just focus on my activism and then go back to work.
+I have always been a volunteer, but 6 years ago I decided to take one year break to focus on my activism, and then go back to work.
 But it’s now been 6 years - and I have been unable to go back to work.
 The workload is so much, and the needs are so many.

 What inspired me?
 I tell people I am angry, and I think that is the only thing.
 I am angry, for the state of my nation.
-I am angry about the connection between the leadership and the corruption – or’ theft’ as I prefer to call it.
-And the quality of life of the Kenyan people.
+I am angry about the connection between leadership and corruption – or’ theft’ as I prefer to call it - and the quality of life of the Kenyan people.
 It’s the anger that drives me.

-I was a financial planner, but I am a journalist by training.
-Although, I didn’t practice for more than two weeks.
-I was supposed to be a newsreader but during one of my orientations a producer came and stuck his hand on my blouse and said he was checking if my boob was real.
+I was a financial planner, but I am a journalist by training - although, I didn’t practice for more than two weeks.
+I was supposed to be a newsreader, but during one of my orientations a producer came and stuck his hand on my blouse and said he was checking if my breast was real.
 Everybody laughed and that really pissed me off because – It’s my body.

-Sexual harassment is very common back home, or being made to feel like as a woman you need to submit to your male superiors to secure your jobs, especially in the media industry.
-So, I quit.
+Sexual harassment is very common back home, or being made to feel that as a woman you need to submit to your male superiors to secure your jobs, especially in the media industry.
+So I quit.
 I ended up going into marketing and finally did financial planning for more than a decade.